- Our Sites

 - Community News

-PAXTON — The Paxton-Buckley-Loda school board agreed last week to pay up to $10,000 per year to cover students’ tuition next year in the Early College & Career Academy at Parkland College in Champaign.
+PAXTON — The Paxton-Buckley-Loda school board tonight is expected to discuss the language to be added to PBL High School’s student handbook to allow for students’ participation in the newly formed Early College & Career Academy at Parkland College.